 Balsamic vinegar is a dark-colored vinegar that’s rich, slightly sweet, aged or fermented.
 Authentic Italian balsamic vinegar is made through a wooden barrel maturing process.
-The ones made in Modena, Italy are very popular as they are made according to Italian traditions.
+The ones made in Modena, Italy are very popular products as they are made according to Italian traditions.

 When Modena balsamic is IGP certified, you can trust that it’s authentic.
 The IGP label shows that the balsamic vinegar is from the region where it is produced and processed.